arthurwyatt/ifTree/README.md

 # ifTree
-Javascript plugin to provide simple JSON driven dialogue trees or interactive fiction games, with plenty of hooks to trigger JavaScript events.
+Javascript plugin to provide simple JSON driven dialogue trees or interactive fiction games, like [this one](http://localhost/ifTree/examples/simpleGame.html) with plenty of hooks to trigger JavaScript events.

+The tree consists of text nodes, with optional messages and option links to take you to other nodes.
+There are also flags that can be set as the user travels through the tree.

 ## Usage